Faoko1/cva6-genesys2-bringup/README.md

 # CVA6 (OpenHW v5.3.0) on Digilent Genesys-2 — Build & Bring-Up

-This repo documents my **repeatable** steps to synthesize the OpenHW **CVA6** APU, generate a **Genesys-2** bitstream/MCS, flash it, and boot via UART.
-It’s meant for reviewers and employers to see a clean, professional process.

-> Upstream CVA6: https://github.com/openhwgroup/cva6 (tag `v5.3.0`)
-> Board: Digilent Genesys-2 (XC7K325T)

----

-# CVA6 (OpenHW v5.3.0) on Digilent Genesys-2 — Build & Bring-Up

 This repository documents my **reproducible process** to synthesize the OpenHW **CVA6** APU, generate a **Genesys-2** (Kintex-7 XC7K325T) bitstream/MCS, flash it, and boot via UART.
 It’s written so reviewers/employers can quickly see a clean flow and the issues I solved.

 > Upstream CVA6: https://github.com/openhwgroup/cva6 (tag `v5.3.0`)